MichaelSel/edoJS/README.md

 # edoJS

-A JavaScript library for pitch set manipulation in any EDO tuning system.
+A Set-Theory based JavaScript library pitch manipulation and analysis in any tuning system that is based on equal divisions of the octave (i.e., EDO, and also known as "TET").

+As such, it allows to describe collections of pitches in psycho-acoustical terms (e.g., roughness or dissonance), it implements experimental algorithms proposed in the music theory literature, and allows for standard and novel set-theory manipulations.

+This library is aimed at music theorists, musicologists, and cognitive scientists working on musical research, for the creation of stimuli for experiments, and for the analysis of musical structures.

 ## Usage